Skip to Content

 Altar of Padre Pio Shrine in Italy © World Travel Connector

-A handmade organ with 5 800 pipes is on the left side of the altar.
-And on the right side of the altar is a colorful stained glass window with the scenes of the Apocalypse of St. John in 84 panels is one the right side of the altar.
+A handmade organ with 5,800 pipes is on the left side of the altar.
+On the right side of the altar is a colorful stained glass window with the scenes of the Apocalypse of St. John in 84 panels is one the right side of the altar.

 The Chapel of the Eucharist of Padre Pio Shrine in San Giovanni Rotondo